The Bridge (Ace of Base album)

 The album was preceded by the singles "Beautiful Life" and "Lucky Love", which had varied levels of success.
 Both songs reached the top of the US Billboard Hot Dance Club Play chart and "Beautiful Life" peaked at number 15 on the US Billboard Hot 100, "Lucky Love" reaching number 30.
-Following the release of the album, "Never Gonna Say I'm Sorry" was released as the third and final single from the album but failed to gain recognition due to a lack of promotion.
+Following the release of the album, "Never Gonna Say I'm Sorry" was released as the third and final single from the album but failed to become a hit due to a lack of promotion.

+The first-ever double vinyl release of the group's sophomore album The Bridge was announced on 30 October 2025, to commentate the album's 30th anniversary.
+The release includes its original European track listing, a poster, postcards, and a unique interview with the band.
+The first 1,000 copies will be issued on red vinyl.
+It is expected to be released 30 January 2026.